SteveLeve/reliability-lab-guide/README.md

 ## 🎯 What is This?

-This is the **setup guide and coaching companion** for the Reliability Lab.
+This is the **Guide and coaching companion** for the Reliability Lab.
 It helps you:

 ✅ Configure Claude AI as your personal SRE mentor
 ✅ Set up your development environment